Core Application Concepts

 NuGet packages can be automatically generated from PCL or .NET standard projects; and Shared Projects can be packaged into "bait and switch" NuGet packages using the separate NuGet project type.
 This section explains how to create NuGet packages for each code-sharing scenario.

 Most applications have some requirement to save data on the device locally.
 Unless the amount of data is trivially small, this usually requires a database and a data layer in the application to manage database access. iOS and Android both have the SQLite database engine “built in” and access to store and retrieve data is simplified by Xamarin’s platform.
-This tutorial shows how to access an SQLite database in a cross-platform way.
+The Android data access, iOS data access, and Xamarin.Forms data access guides provide examples of how to access SQLite on each platform.

 This tutorial introduces how to integrate REST, WCF and SOAP web service technologies with Xamarin mobile applications.
 It examines various service implementations, evaluates available tools and libraries to integrate them, and provides sample patterns for consuming service data.
 Finally, it provides a basic overview of creating a RESTful web service for consumption with a Xamarin mobile application.